Comment on the Swedish Tax Agency’s memorandum on M365 and Teams

 The comment in brief

-- No documents, files or emails will be stored in Microsoft’s cloud.
-Teams chats will be automatically deleted after one day.
-No information subject to public sector confidentiality (OSL) shall be handled in the chat.
-No sensitive (special categories) personal data shall be handled in the chat.
-Features like file sharing, recording, live subtitles, transcription, telephony, etc. shall not be used.
+The approach described in the report means that no documents, files or emails will be stored in the Microsoft’s cloud.
+Teams chats will be automatically deleted after 24 hours.
+No information subject to secrecy under the Swedish Public Access to Information and Secrecy Act (OSL) shall be handled in chats.
+No sensitive personal data shall be handled in chats.
+Features such as file sharing, recording, live subtitles, transcription, telephony, etc. shall not be used.
+AI features are not considered at all.
+In other words, usage is heavily restricted.
+Despite this, licences of a more expensive type will be used.

-- The investigation explicitly states that the Swedish Tax Agency will not be able to exercise its responsibility under the Swedish Archives Act if it makes the change to Microsoft 365.
+• The Swedish Tax Agency will not be able to fulfil its responsibility under Section 4 of the Swedish Archives Act if it transitions M365, Teams and Entra ID, (p.
+10).

 What has the Tax Agency assessed?